preservim/vim-litecorrect/README.markdown

 ### Correct previous misspelling

+To augment _litecorrect_ you may find the following command useful.
-A handy command to force the top correction on the first misspelled word before the cursor.
+It forces the top-ranked correction on the first misspelled word before the cursor.

 Add to your `.vimrc` with a key mapping of your choice:

 ```vim
 nnoremap <C-s> [s1z=<c-o>
 inoremap <C-s> <c-g>u<Esc>[s1z=`]A<c-g>u
 ```

-This will preserve undo points.
+It generates a fresh undo point prior to the correction so that you can conveniently undo if necessary.

 Note that _litecorrect_ does not map any keys.